flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/cable_red_sleeve.JPG" width="400"/>

-After soldering you may test the connection by pulling on the cable.
+After soldering, you may test the connection by pulling on the cable.
 Now you start to prepare the other cable of the branch which is used for the cybercube.
 First, you assemble a small fuse (this prevents high currents from destroying the cybercube´s components).

 <img src="doc/assembly_cybercube/IMG_1347.JPG" width="400"/>